 The end of the event does not mean the end of the engagements

-It's important to remind your prospects that your ambassadors are available to speak to at all times through the page they're currently on (your TAP Feed).
+It's important to remind your prospects that your ambassadors are available to speak to at all times through the page they're currently on (your feed).
 Encourage them to continue their conversations and direct their questions to ambassadors if they didn't get a chance to ask them during the event.

 Share your learnings with us